jupyterhub/systemdspawner/README.md

 ### `slice` ###

-Run the spawed notebook in a given systemd slice.
+Run the spawned notebook in a given systemd slice.
 This allows aggregate configuration that will apply to all the units that are launched.
 This can be used (for example) to control the total amount of memory that all of the notebook users can use.